Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

   All done.
 Exiting PyROS.
   ==============================================================================

-PyROS (by default) logs to the output console the progress of the optimization and, upon termination, a summary of the final result.
+PyROS, by default, logs to the output console the progress of the optimization and, upon termination, a summary of the final result.
 The summary includes the iteration and solve time requirements, the final objective function value, and the termination condition.